n-malih/vmd_nanotube_builder/README.md

 # vmd_nanotube_builder

-This is an edited version of VMD Nanotube Builder to have a simulation box for sheets.
+This is an edited version of VMD Nanotube Builder to have a simulation box for sheets and fix the structural problem of zigzag B-N sheets.

 -------------